-Independent cinemas do tend to be cheaper than the big chains.
-Sure, the screens are generally a bit smaller and they might not always be showing the big blockbusters, but you will get to see a lot of interesting films that won't always make it to the bigger screens.
+Independent cinemas are usually cheaper than the big chains.
+Sure, the screens are generally a bit smaller and they might not always be showing the big blockbusters, but you'll get to see a lot of great indie films that won't always make it to the bigger screens.

-Also, it's always good to support your local independent cinemas!
+Plus, it's always good to support your local independent cinemas.

 Avoid 3D screenings

-They might be all the rage these days, but 3D screenings cost on average £2.00 more than a 2D ticket at the same cinema.
+3D screenings usually cost a few pounds more than a 2D ticket at the same cinema.

-Therefore, it's worth asking yourself if it's really worth the extra cash – could you be just as satisfied if you watched the film on a normal big screen?
+So it's worth asking yourself if it's really worth the extra cash – would you be just as satisfied if you watched the film on a standard big screen?

 Sure, a trip to the cinema is always going to be fun, but you can't beat a good movie marathon at home with friends.